openslate/tag-version/README.md

 0.0.1
 ```

-And when modifications are made, `git-version` uses `git describe` to provide a unique version:
+And when commits are made on top of a tag, `git-version` uses `git describe` to provide a unique version:

 ```
 $ git-version